 - This bag is worked in the round.
 Do not join at the end of each round unless indicated otherwise.

-– When changing colours, I use the invisible join method to minimize the look of the colour changes and to avoid having a visible seam.
-You can find a tutorial on how to do the invisible join HERE.
+- When changing colours, I use the invisible join method to minimize the look of the colour changes and to avoid having a visible seam.
+Check out my invisible join tutorial here.
 Alternatively, you can join each round with a slip stitch but you will have a visible seam.

 - You can make this pattern without the eyelets/grommets but they add strength and longevity to the bag.
 Since the Chiffon Ribbon is chiffon, it may not hold up as long without the eyelets/grommets acting as a shield from the friction of your handle.